Population and housing censuses by country: United Kingdom

 In the seventh century, Dál Riata was the first territory in what is now the UK to conduct a census.
 The Domesday Book of 1086 in England contained listings of households but its coverage was not complete and its intent was not the same as modern censuses.

 Following the influence of Malthus and concerns stemming from his An Essay on the Principle of Population the UK census as we know it today started in 1801.
 The census has been conducted every ten years since 1801.

 The first four censuses (1801–1831) were mainly headcounts and contained little personal information.
 The 1841 Census, conducted by the General Register Office, was the first to record the names of everyone in a household or institution.
 From 1851 onwards the census shows the stated age and relationship to the head of household for each individual.
 Because of World War II, there was no census in 1941.
 The actual census dates were 6 June 1841, 30 March 1851, 7 April 1861, 2 April 1871, 3 April 1881, 5 April 1891, 31 March 1901, 27 March 1911.

 The census of England & Wales is undertaken for the government by the Office for National Statistics (ONS).
 The General Register Office for Scotland (GROS) conducts its own census, while the census in Northern Ireland is carried out by the Northern Ireland Statistics and Research Agency (NISRA).
 Public access to the census returns is restricted under the terms of the 100-year rule.
 The most recent returns made available to researchers are those of the 1921 census.

 The most recent UK census took place in England, Wales and Northern Ireland on 21 March 2021.
 Because of the COVID-19 pandemic the census in Scotland was delayed to 20 March 2022.
+It was revealed that the 2021 UK Census could be the last census conducted, as Prof Sir Ian Diamond said in early 2020 that he is "hopeful" other, newer data sources could replace the British census, adding "better and more granular" sources in a "cheaper" and "more timely" way could replace the 2021 census.
+A 2018 UK Government white paper said its "ambition" is for "other sources of data" to be used following the 2021 census.